judd-jacobs/code-you-capstone/README.md

 **Date**: 2025-02-12
 **Project Repository**: https://github.com/judd-jacobs/code-you-capstone

+## Project Overview

+The **Academy Awards Analysis** project explores trends in Oscar-winning movies and acceptance speeches (*stretch goal*) to uncover insights into winning genres, box office performance, and recurring themes in speeches.
+Using data from APIs and historical records, this project provides structured visualizations and analysis of Academy Award winners over time.

+### Key Questions Explored:
+✅ What genres have dominated the Academy Awards over the decades?
+✅ How does box office performance relate to Oscar success?
+✅ What words are most commonly used in acceptance speeches?

+This project combines **data extraction, SQL querying, data visualization, and natural language processing techniques** (*stretch goal*) to provide an engaging exploration of Oscar history.

+## System Architecture

+The project follows a structured data pipeline:

+1. **Data Collection**
+   - **TMDb API**: Retrieves movie metadata, genres, and box office earnings.
+   - **OMDb API**: Supplements TMDb data with additional details like director, writer, and critical ratings.
+   - **CSV Files**: Provides historical Oscar winners and acceptance speech transcripts (stretch goal).

+2. **Data Processing & Cleaning**
+   - Handling missing values and standardizing data formats using **pandas**.
+   - Preprocessing speech text using **NLTK** for word frequency analysis. (stretch goal)

+3. **Data Storage**
+   - **SQLite Database** with structured tables for movies, awards, and speeches.

+4. **Analysis & Visualization**
+   - **SQL queries** to extract trends in winning movies and speeches.
+   - **Python visualizations** (Matplotlib, Seaborn) to generate bar charts, scatter plots, timelines, and word clouds.

+5. **Deployment & Version Control**
+   - All code is version-controlled using **GitHub** for reproducibility.

+## Technologies Used

+- **Python** – Data processing, analysis, and visualization
+- **Pandas, NumPy** – Data manipulation and cleaning
+- **Matplotlib, Seaborn, WordCloud** – Data visualization
+- **NLTK** – Natural language processing for speech analysis (stretch goal)
+- **SQLite** – Database for structured data storage
+- **SQL** – Querying award and movie data
+- **TMDb & OMDb APIs** – Data retrieval for movie details
+- **GitHub** – Version control and project tracking

 ## Project Requirements

 This project was created to fulfill the requirements of Code Louisville’s Python Data Analytics 2 class.
 The project had four requirements as follows: